 Table 5: Summary of factors and their effects on the throughput of CPU-, FPGA- and CPU-based XML filtering.
 Query dynamicity refers to the capability of updating user profiles (the query set).
 The FPGA analysis is added using results from our study in [25].

-Figure 8: Speedup of the GPU-based solution running on a Tesla C2075 for a fixed number of queries (256) and query size (10).
+Figure 8: Speedup of GPU-based version running on Tesla C2075 for fixed number of queries (256) and query size (10).
 Data is shown for queries, having wildcard and //-probabilities equal to 10%, 30% and 50%.